Total TimePrep: 20 min. Bake 10 min./batch + cooling

 Nov 2, 2017

 These cookies are delicious and always a favorite on my holiday cookie tray.
 The dough works well with my cookie press.
 I also made them into witches fingers for Halloween.
 I colored the dough green.
 I formed the finger shape by rolling a ball of dough to 5" in length and 1/2" thick.
-I made shallow knife cuts for lines & knuckles then dusted those with chocolate milk powder.
+I made shallow knife cuts for lines and knuckles then dusted those with chocolate milk powder.
 I took sliced almonds-which I had dyed in red food coloring-(just shake the almonds gently with the dye in a sealed sandwich bag) and used those for fingernails.
 They took 10 minutes to bake.

 Oct 29, 2015